E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 1. Move the crafting table bad egg in the last slot of BOX 12, so that when you trigger ACE, it will not jump over the crafting table data (and thus it will execute it).
 2. Trigger ACE.
 It should open the pokedex completion diploma.
 Now your ACE trigger (and the persistence) should be active.
 3. Restore the crafting table bad egg in its original position.
-4. Briefly press L+R: each time you press it, it should open the Pokedex completion diploma.
+4. Briefly press R: each time you press it, it should open the Pokedex completion diploma.
 5. Enter/leave a building, open/close the Pokedex.
 It shouldn't crash.
 6. Move the crafting table bad egg in the last slot of BOX 12 again.
 7. Move the exit code bootstrap of the crafting table area one row down (it should be in the last row).
-8. Briefly press L+R many times.
+8. Briefly press R many times.
 It should not crash (and it should not open the diploma).
 Now your ACE trigger should be inactive.
 9. Restore the crafting table bad egg and the exit code bootstrap back in their original positions.
-10. Pressing L+R should not do anything.
+10. Pressing R should not do anything.
 Enter or leave a building.

 If there was no crash, you can proceed.